tbrockman/cf-takehome/README.md

   * We use Redis' Time Series for storing link analytics, but without any compaction enabled (which would improve performance and reduce storage footprint)
 * Deployment:
   * Because we leverage Redis, our API routes are *not* compatible with Edge runtimes (despite Cloudflare Workers now support TCP connections -- `ioredis` still assumes a Node.js environment) -- meaning deploying our application would require running a Node.js server somewhere.
   * The current docker compose file (provided for simplicity of execution) likely isn't what we would want to deploy to production.
-We would probably want to create a Kubernetes manifests with necessary service and deployment specs (containing some concrete resource budgets) and horizontal pod autoscaling.
+We would probably want to create Kubernetes manifests with necessary service and deployment specs (containing some concrete resource budgets) and horizontal pod autoscaling.
 * UX:
   * Error-handling: Client doesn't render any sort of useful messages or information when something goes wrong (like trying to generate a short link from an invalid URL).
 Luckily nothing ever goes wrong in demos so this won't be apparent to anyone who looks at this.